 Search within table: This launches a Data browser search filtered to the table.

-Refreshing the cache
+Refreshing the data browser cache

 The contents of the Data browser are generated upon creation of a data connection, and will be cached until the Data browser is manually refreshed.
 To refresh, click the refresh icon next to the data connection name at the top of the Data browser.